Highlight (band): 2018–2020: Military enlistment, Outro, and Jun-hyung's departure

-2021–present: The Blowing, Daydream, and After Sunset
+2021–present: Further releases

-Following a two-and-a-half year hiatus, Highlight made their first comeback as a four-member group on May 3, 2021 with their third EP, The Blowing.
+Following a two-and-a-half year hiatus, Highlight made their first comeback as a four-member group on May 3, 2021, with their third EP, The Blowing.

 On March 21, 2022, Highlight released their fourth studio album, Daydream.
 After the promotions for Daydream ended, it was announced that Highlight would be holding a three-day concert, INTRO, at Jamsil Indoor Gymnasium from March 20–22.
 This would mark their first concert as a group in over 3 years, following the COVID-19 outbreak, their military enlistment, and the OUTRO concert in November 2018, where Doo-joon was absent.
 Tickets were sold out within three days.

 The group hosted a fan concert titled Highlight Sports Day on October 15–16.
 On the second day, Highlight announced their comeback by playing a short clip during the concert end credits.
 The clip featured Lee singing, "Because I'm alone, I'm alone without you," paired with their comeback date.
 Their 4th EP, After Sunset, was released on November 7, 2022.

+In January 2024, Around Us announced that Highlight would be releasing their fifth EP, Switch On and its lead single "Body" on March 11, 2024.

+In April 2024, it was revealed the group regained the trademark to their old name, Beast, but would continue to use the name they've been using since 2016.
+On April 16, 2025, the group released the single "Endless Ending," promoting it under the name "Beast."